Huel Powder Review 2026: Worth the Price?

 Research-backed dose: 16–30 g/day based on clinical trials

-In this product: not specified on product page (underdosed)
+In this product: Not specified individually (underdosed)

-Research-backed dose: No established dose
+Research-backed dose: No established dose (insufficient research data)

 Research-backed dose: No established dose from provided studies